nautechsystems/nautilus_trader/docs/user_guide/instruments.md

 # Instruments

 The `Instrument` base class represents the core specification for any tradable financial market instrument.
-There are currently a number of subclasses representing a range of asset classes which are supported by the platform:
+There are currently a number of subclasses representing a range of asset classes and asset types which are supported by the platform:
 - `CurrencySpot` (can represent both Fiat FX and Crypto)
 - `CryptoPerpetual` (perpetual swap derivative)
 - `BettingInstrument`